yoren/gravityflow/readme.txt

             // e.g. array( 1, 2, 3 );
             return $editable_fields;
         }
-= 1.2.0.10 =
-- Fixed an issue with styles for the inbox shortcode where the field value columns don't adapt well to narrow screens.

-= 1.2.0.9 =
+- Added a setting in the user input step to allow field conditional logic to be displayed to the editable fields.
+- Added support for sorting on the field columns in the status page.
+- Added the gravityflow_permission_denied_message_entry_detail filter to allow the error message to be customized.
 - Added the hidden option to the default status setting of the User Input step.
 - Added support for the {created_by:[property]} and {assignees} merge tags

-= 1.2.0.8 =
-- Updated styles of the front end validation message.

-= 1.2.0.7 =
 - Added support for field validation in the User Input step.

-= 1.2.0.6 =
-- Added the gravityflow_permission_denied_message_entry_detail filter to allow the error message to be customized.
-- Fixed an issue with the URL in the entry link merge tag.
-- Fixed an issue with the timeline notes for email assignees

-= 1.2.0.5 =
 - Added the last_updated attribute to the inbox shortcode to activate the last updated column to appear in the inbox list.
 - Added total count indicator below the inbox when entry count > 150.
-- Updated the auto-update and license check component.
-- Updated the field labels in the entry detail page to display the full label instead of the admin label.
-- Fixed an issue in the inbox where the form name doesn't appear.

-= 1.2.0.4 =
 - Added the timeline attribute to the shortcode so the timeline can be hidden.
 - Added the date field option to the schedule setting to allow steps to be scheduled for a date in the entry.
 - Added the workflow note setting to the approval and user input steps so the note box can be hidden, required or required depending on the status.
 - Added the gravityflow_validation_approval and gravityflow_validation_user_input filters to allow custom validation.
 - Added support for required fields in the User Input step.

-= 1.2.0.3 =
+- Updated Gravity PDF integration so it's fully compatible with Gravity PDF 4.0 RC2.
+- Updated the user input conditional logic setting to display an option to deactivate dynamic conditional logic when page conditional logic is present on the form.
+- Updated the entry detail page to hide fields when the page is hidden by conditional logic.
+- Updated the user input step to display the front end field labels instead of the admin labels.
+- Updated styles of the front end validation message.
+- Updated the field labels in the entry detail page to display the full label instead of the admin label.
+- Updated the workflow detail page to respect the conditional logic rules.
+- Updated the auto-update and license check component.

+- Fixed an issue with the user input step where values are not displayed in editable fields after saving a previous step in which those field are not editable.
+- Fixed an issue with the entry count column in the step list.
+- Fixed an issue with the approval step expiration where the emails don't get send.
+- Fixed an issue with the status of all the steps afte restarting the workflow.
+- Fixed an issue with the order summary setting.
+- Fixed an issue with the gravityflow_entry_count_step_list filter.
+- Fixed an issue with the validation of the user input step where required fields that are hidden by conditional logic can fail validation.
+- Fixed a PHP notice on the entry detail page when accessing the entry when not on a step.
+- Fixed an issue affecting access to the entry detail page.
+- Fixed an issue with the notification workflow notification where the workflow note merge tag doesn't get replaced.
+- Fixed an issue where the gform_field_content was not getting triggered in the workflow detail page.
+- Fixed an issue where the workflow complete notifications where the entry contains the wrong status.
+- Fixed validation of the file upload field.
+- Fixed an issue with the email field with confirmation enabled where the confirmation is not automatically set to the value.
+- Fixed an issue with the field column values in the status list.
+- Fixed an issue with the email subject not replacing merge tags.
+- Fixed an issue with the multi-file upload field where files can't be deleted by email assignees or users authenticating by token.
+- Fixed an issue with styles for the inbox shortcode where the field value columns don't adapt well to narrow screens.
+- Fixed an issue with the URL in the entry link merge tag.
+- Fixed an issue with the timeline notes for email assignees
+- Fixed an issue in the inbox where the form name doesn't appear.
 - Fixed an issue with the expiration delay calculation for units other than hours.

-= 1.2.0.2 =
-- Updated the workflow detail page to respect the conditional logic rules.

-= 1.2.0.1 =
 - Fixed an issue where the confirmation page is not displayed in certain conditions.

 = 1.2 =
 - Added the {workflow_timeline} merge tag to display a basic timeline with very simple formatting.